Who is eligible to attend Omaha Virtual School?

-All enrollments for OVS, must start online at http://ovs.k12.com.
+To enroll your student in OVS, please refer to our how to enroll page.
 During this process the student and parent/guardian need to complete the first page of the Omaha Virtual School application.
 The family will bring the application to the student’s counselor or school administrator familiar with the student.
 The school must fill out the rest of the application.
 Once the second and third page, the form needs to be signed by a building administrator and sent to the student placement office, attention Sara Peters.
 The student must continue attending school at their current school until they have completed the application process and their application has been reviewed.
 OVS or student placement will communicate with the family if they are accepted into the program.

 What determines a student's acceptance into OVS?

 Omaha Public School’s student placement office will review student’s application for transfer students.
 Input from the student’s current school counselor is a requirement on the student application.
 High parent involvement, student attendance, are amongst some of the factors that are reviewed at this time.
 Another consideration is that OVS does not have a nurse, dean/behavior support, or counselor on site.